 • antibacterial.

-Folk remedies are often introduced into the treatment regimen for myocardial changes, since they saturate the body with the necessary substances and soothe the nervous system.
-The most relevant decoctions on the following herbs:
+Folk remedies are often included in the treatment regimen for myocardial changes, as they saturate the body with necessary substances and calm the nervous system.
+The most relevant decoctions of the following herbs:

 • hawthorn;